johnzxcvbnm/Adi/unit_1/w02d02/instructor_notes/combining_datatypes.md

 1. Create a function that returns an object called "favBand" that has a method which returns your favorite song from that band.
 Log the result of the method!
 1. Create a function called "favFood" that returns a function that logs your favorite food.
 Log the result!

+## Combine objects, arrays, and functions more than one level deep - Con't

 You can create an object that has a method that returns an object

 ```javascript